EthanYuan/otx-lock/README.md

-# otx-lock
+# otx-sighash-lock

-otx-lock is a smart contract (lock script) based on the CKB blockchain.
+otx-sighash-lock is a smart contract (lock script) based on the CKB blockchain.
 It enables signatures to only commit to a portion of the data in a transaction.

 Build contracts: